wollmannbruno/blog/content/posts/2018/my-ccie-journey/index.md

 title: My CCIE Journey
 description: January 14, 2018, marked my 10th anniversary as a Cisco Certified Internetwork Expert, and I'm using this milestone to recount my CCIE journey in my first...
-lead: Some helpful hints and a pep-talk
+summary: Some helpful hints and a pep-talk
-summary: January 14, 2018, marked my 10th anniversary as a Cisco Certified Internetwork Expert, and I'm using this milestone to recount my CCIE journey in my first...
+# summary: January 14, 2018, marked my 10th anniversary as a Cisco Certified Internetwork
+#   Expert, and I'm using this milestone to recount my CCIE journey in my first...
 date: 2018-03-13T14:36:51-06:00
-thumbnail: images/my-ccie-journey.jpg
-images:
-  - images/my-ccie-journey.jpg
 categories:
   - CCIE
   - Certification